sammaxfleet/thisorthatpp5/README.md

 Here I have searched the keyword 'Bakayo' this has allowed me to search a keyword from a post and showed the post.

+The search bar allows the website to be filtered, you can search for celebrity name/ user/ or a word of inspiration.

 <img width="989" alt="Screenshot 2023-12-27 at 14 15 13" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/15822d22-c3be-4d8d-aa9f-caa8900db7a2">

 # Posts

-How a post is displayed by a User, it focuses on the main feature which is the Image.
+How a post is displayed by a User, it focuses on the main feature which is.

+1. Image.
-A title
+2.A title
-Description of the outfit
+3. Description of the outfit
-Likes & Comments
+4. Likes & Comments

+This layout is simple, and really focused on the image being the main feature, beneath the photo the user 'if logged in' is able to comment and interact with other users.
+Then you're able to click on their profile if you wish to see their posts and follow.

 <img width="818" alt="Screenshot 2023-12-27 at 14 16 37" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/cce69670-650b-4746-90c0-5628fd9441bf">